guzandrenoel/Programming-1/02-variables-data-types.md

 # Data Types

-Classifies the type of data a variable can hold, determining the range of values and the operations that can be performed on it.
+Define the characteristics of the data - what values it can hold, how much memory it uses, and what operations you can perform on it.

 ## Primary Data Types
 - `int` – integer (4 bytes)